zachlasiuk/arm-software-developers-ads/content/learning-paths/mobile/ams/4perad.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
-Performance Advisor is a reporting tool that provides a report showing how your Android application performs on a mobile device.
+Performance Advisor is a tool that provides a report showing how your Android application performs on a mobile device.

 ## Pre-requisites